Skip to content

 Client

 A TCP client connects to a host, sends a request, and reads the response.
-Bytes are passed as ByteArray — use creates hex to decode a hex string into bytes to send, and reads hex to encode the response back to a printable string.
+Bytes are passed as ByteArray — use Parse.hexadecimal to convert between hex strings and byte arrays.

 module Main